MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-groups/yammer-live-events.md

 **Q: How many participants can view a live event at once?**

 A. Currently the limit is 10,000 participants.

+**Q: What media player is used for live events?**

+Events produced using Teams use the Azure Media Player.

+Events produced using an external app or device use the Stream player.

+Both work on desktop, web, and mobile devices (iOS and Android).

 ## See also